ClaudiaInSweden/visit-jarbo/README.md

 ### Nature

-The pages describes in short what the user can expect being outdoor in the area.
+The pages describe in short what the user can expect being outdoors in the area.

 ### Activities